ArunaMahaGamage/Android_Architecture_Components_Generated_Binding_Classes/README.md

             <variable name="user" type="com.example.generatedbindingclasses.User"/>
         </data>

-Complete Code in vieww and activity can see in this repository
+Complete Code in view and activity can see in this repository